'Most challenging time of my life': Samantha Hayes splits with partner

 Newshub presenter Samantha Hayes has split from her partner Jeroen Blaauw, saying it has been one of the most difficult things she has ever done.

-The Milton raised Hayes posted on Instagram on last night announcing the news as “a little bit of a life update”.
+The Milton raised Hayes posted on Instagram on tonight announcing the news as “a little bit of a life update”.

 “Jay and I have separated.
 It’s been a tough few months, the most challenging time of my life in many ways.
 I’ve come to learn it’s not a linear process either, some days it gets a little bit brighter, but others are still really hard.”